huderlem/poryaaaa/README.md

 2. Copy `m4a_plugin.cfg.example` to the **same directory** as the `.clap` file and rename it to `m4a_plugin.cfg`
 3. Edit `m4a_plugin.cfg` to set your pokeemerald project root and voicegroup name:
    ```
-   project_root=C:\Users\you\pokeemerald  # also works with WSL paths
+   project_root=C:\Users\you\pokeemerald
    voicegroup=petalburg
    ```
-4. Insert the plugin as an instrument on a MIDI track in your DAW
+4. Insert the plugin as an instrument on a MIDI track in your DAW and rescan if needed
+5. Open the plugin's GUI to adjust settings in real time (see below)
-5. Use Program Change messages to select instruments from the voicegroup
+6. Use Program Change messages to select instruments from the voicegroup
-6. Play MIDI notes to hear GBA-accurate audio
+7. Play MIDI notes to hear GBA-accurate audio

-The plugin reads `m4a_plugin.cfg` on startup (when the plugin is loaded).
-After editing the config file, remove and re-insert the plugin in your DAW (or save and reopen the project) for changes to take effect.

-The per-project voicegroup is also saved in the DAW's project state, so once you configure it, it persists in your saved project even without the config file.
+The plugin reads `m4a_plugin.cfg` on startup as a source of initial defaults.
+All settings can also be changed live through the GUI and are saved in the DAW's project state, so they persist across sessions.

+### GUI

+The plugin provides a settings panel built with [Dear ImGui](https://github.com/ocornut/imgui) and [GLFW](https://www.glfw.org/):

+- **Project Root** — path to your pokeemerald repository
+- **Voicegroup** — name of the voicegroup to load (e.g. `petalburg`).
+Press **Reload** to apply path changes and reload the instrument data.
+- **Master Volume** (0–15) — m4a engine master volume, applied immediately
+- **Song Volume** (0–127) — song-level volume multiplier, applied immediately
+- **Reverb** (0–127) — reverb wet level, applied immediately

+On Windows the GUI is embedded inside the DAW's FX window.
+On Linux/macOS it opens as a floating window.

 ### MIDI mapping